williamliujl/CMExam/README.md

 Note: If you are looking for a multimodal dataset, check out our new dataset, **ChiMed-VL-Instruction**, with 469,441 vision-language QA pairs: [https://paperswithcode.com/dataset/qilin-med-vl](https://paperswithcode.com/dataset/qilin-med-vl))

+This paper was presented at NeurIPS 2023, New Orleans, Louisana.
+See here for the [poster](conference_material/poster.pdf) and [slides](conference_material/presentation.pptx).

 # Benchmarking Large Language Models on CMExam - A Comprehensive Chinese Medical Exam Dataset

 ## Introduction